Why Library Conformity Matters

 This library's clean-up does not end when the components are cleaned up and migrated.
 New components are still going to be required.
 Design team members can quickly turn the library into a hash if they are not cooperative.
 They can introduce duplicate symbols, footprints, and components that do not follow the company standard.
 Using these rogue components in projects in revision-based library structures (like Altium 365 and Concord Pro) makes it more challenging to correct the issues.
 It requires a clean-up of the library and the project.
 The longer it remains in error, the harder it will be to fix.
 Remember, the revision control system is there to maintain a history.
 A change does not stomp on a file; instead, it creates a new file.
 Thus, constant corrections only bloat the underlying library database.

 Worse are those designers who continue to buck the central library and create components independently.
 This creates what we call the "contractor's loop

 ."
 This makes it more challenging to resync the design to the libraries.
 The library components must be extracted from the project, introduced into the library, and then resynced.
 The symbols and footprints will likely not follow the component standard resulting in symbols and footprints being shifted or rotated upon resync in the project.
 This will require a careful review of schematics and the layout to ensure that nothing got disconnected or inadvertently rewired.

 Some designers will argue that a centralized library will slow them down.
-However, the reality is that the environment in which they are working is already slowing them down, and they are working harder to overcome the environmental inefficiencies.
+However, the reality is that the environment in which they work is already slowing them down, and they are working harder to overcome environmental inefficiencies.
 Most of this has to do with the libraries.